-202.1.3 Services Provided by Residents
+A-202.1.3 Services Provided by Residents

-When a resident provides medical services to a participant, the Department will allow reimbursement for the services, only when billed under the teaching physician's NPI along with the GC modifier.
+When a resident provides medical services to a participant, the Department will allow reimbursement for the services, but only to the teaching physician.
 The teaching physician must: 1) be personally involved in the patient's care; and 2) directly supervise the resident's activities.
 The employing hospital and/or teaching physician must maintain verification, which is readily available to Department staff, that these requirements have been met.
 Such entries must be signed and dated by the physician seeking reimbursement.
 Signature stamps are not acceptable.
-Service performed by a resident without the presence of a teaching physician must be billed under the teaching physician's NPI along with the GE modifier and meet the primary care exception detailed in the following paragraph.